The Neurobiology of Pain & Opioids

 December 2023

-Greg was presented the Chair Award from UNC’s Department of Cell Biology and Physiology (CBP) for recognition of outstanding accomplishments!
+Prof. Greg Scherrer was presented the Chair Award from UNC Department of Cell Biology and Physiology (CBP) for recognition of outstanding accomplishments!

-Learn more about the incredible work being done at UNC CBP.
+Learn more about the incredible work being done at UNC CBP Department.

 November 2023

-Yuechen Qiu, now PhD Candidate, passed her qualifying exam!
-The Scherrer Lab and Hantman Lab (her co-mentoring lab) joined to wish Yuechen (right of center, white sweater) congratulations and celebrate her achievement.
+Yuechen Qiu, now a PhD Candidate, passed her qualifying exam!
+The Scherrer Lab and Hantman Lab (Yuechen is co-mentored by Prof. Scherrer and Hantman) joined to Yuechen (right of center, white sweater) congratulate her and celebrate her achievement.

 November 2023

-Ochandarena NE, Niehaus JK, Tassou A, Scherrer G. Cell-type specific molecular architecture for mu opioid receptor function in pain and addiction circuits.
-Neuropharmacology… More
+New publication in Neuropharmacology: Ochandarena NE, Niehaus JK, Tassou A, Scherrer G. Read Cell-type specific molecular architecture for mu opioid receptor function in pain and addiction circuits.

 July 2023

-Josh Blair returns to the Scherrer Lab as our grants manager.
+Josh Blair returns to the Scherrer Lab as our Grant Manager.

 Welcome back, Josh!